IllmaticJV/HeaderSec/README.md

 ## Introduction

 `HeaderSec` is a command-line tool designed to analyze HTTP Security Response Headers.
 It evaluates the headers against recommended values to highlight potential security improvements. `HeaderSec` supports the inspection of both HTTP and HTTPS headers and can process individual URLs or multiple URLs from a file.
+The included recommended values are based on the OWASP Secure Header Project.

 ## Features